TrellixVulnTeam/swahilipython_SCMU/Doc/library/nntplib.rst

    >>> s.quit()
    '205 Bye!'

-To post an article from a binary file (this assumes that the article has valid headers, and that you have right to post on the particular newsgroup)::
+To post an article kutoka a binary file (this assumes that the article has valid headers, and that you have right to post on the particular newsgroup)::

    >>> s = nntplib.NNTP('news.gmane.org')